tjhickey724/reactnative/courses/CS153aSum25Brandeis.md

 ---

 ### Lesson 14 Mon 6/30/25
-We discuss other technologies (e.g. React with NextJS, NodeJS/Express with SQL)

-### Lesson 15 Tue 7/1/25
-We explore deployment options

-### Lesson 16 Wed 7/2/25
 We have our final project showcase the last two days of class.
 There are 30 students and each will prepare a 5 minute video demoing their app.
 We will watch the videos, test their apps if they are deployed, and review them.

+### Lesson 15 Tue 7/1/25
+Last day of class and of Final Projects

+### Lesson 16 Wed 7/2/25
+FINAL EXAMS - we don't have exams for this class, you can work on revising your final project!

 ### Lesson 17 Thu 7/3/25
-We have our final project showcase the last two days of class.
+FINAL EXAMS - we don't have exams for this class, you can work on revising your final project!